alimanfoo/alimanfoo.github.io/publications.md

   Swick (2008) Best Practice Recipes for Publishing RDF Vocabularies. [http://www.w3.org/TR/swbp-vocab-pub/](http://www.w3.org/TR/swbp-vocab-pub/)

-Since 2021 I have focussed on building data resources, software tools and training resources to build capacity for other scientists to interrogate and make discoveries from large-scale genomic data resources.
+Since 2021 [my team](/team) and I have focussed on building data resources, software tools and training resources to build capacity for other scientists to interrogate and make discoveries from large-scale genomic data resources.
 Here's a selection of papers and preprints that have built on these efforts.

 * McCann et al. (2024) Variation in spatial population structure in the Anopheles gambiae species